tranbadat/url-shortener/README.md

 This will start:

-- Spring Boot app on `http://localhost:8080`
+- 🧠 Spring Boot backend at `http://localhost:8080`
-- Next.js frontend on `http://localhost:3000`
+- 🌐 Next.js frontend at `http://localhost:3000`
-- PostgreSQL database on port `5432`
+- 🐘 PostgreSQL database on port `5432`

 ---

 ## 🤝 Contributing

 Contributions are welcome!
 Fork the repository, create a new branch, and submit a pull request.

 ---